Hormone therapy (HT)

 Acupuncture and other alternative therapies

 Studies have shown that acupuncture can help women manage menopause symptoms such as hot flashes and night sweats.
-Acupuncture and other complementary medicine therapies are available at our Center for Integrative Medicine and at Vita Wellness Center at Henry Ford West Bloomfield Hospital.
+Acupuncture and other complementary medicine therapies are available at our Center for Integrative Medicine.